leoneloliver/Calculator_Python/README.md

 # Calculator Python

-It is a simple calculator bilt with python.
+It is a simple calculator program built with Python.